-Port Arthur ISD: Masks now part of dress code, trustee resigns - Port Arthur News
+Port Arthur ISD makes masks part of dress code; trustee resigns after change in residence - Port Arthur News

-Port Arthur ISD: Masks now part of dress code, trustee resigns
+Port Arthur ISD makes masks part of dress code; trustee resigns after change in residence

-A change to Port Arthur Independent School District’s dress code has adopted a new mask mandate.
+A change to the Port Arthur Independent School District dress code has made masks mandatory for dress code compliance.

+“So we have chosen to change our dress code and to place masks in our dress code, which has worked.
+I will say we’re not going against the governor.
+What we’re doing is taking care of our children and our staff in the best way we know how.”

-Porterie further explained that masks must be appropriately sized for the student face and must be worn over nose and mouth: and no obscene, inappropriate, vulgar or blatantly offensive words or pictures are appropriate.
-Masks may not advertise tobacco products, alcoholic products or drugs or other prohibitive substances.
+Porterie further explained masks must be appropriately sized for the student’s face and must be worn over the nose and mouth.
+No obscene, inappropriate, vulgar or blatantly offensive words or pictures are appropriate.

+Masks may not advertise tobacco products, alcoholic products, drugs or other prohibitive substances.

 School attendance, Porterie said, has increased over the 11 days school has been in session.

-Trustee Joseph Guillory asked what prompted the increase, and Porterie noted one big increase came this past Monday when the district’s mask mandate took effect.
+Trustee Joseph Guillory asked what prompted the increase, and Porterie noted one big increase came Monday when the district’s mask mandate took effect.

-Porterie said there’s no data to prove the increase is tied to the mandatory requirement of masks for students and staff but it took place once the mandate was in place.
+Porterie said there’s no data to prove the increase is tied to the mandatory requirement of masks for students and staff, but it took place once the mandate was in place.

 Trustee resignation